 Today Karaköy is in transition from Istanbul’s maritime entrepôt to one of cultural, touristic and commercial center.

-an important transportation point, similar to Eminönü, but also offering fine boutique hotels, restaurants, cafés, historic sites, and the ciy’s principal international cruise
+For you, it’s an important transportation point, similar to Eminönü, but also offering fine boutique hotels, restaurants, cafés, historic sites, and the ciy’s principal international cruise ship dock.

 What to See & Do